libretro/libretro-uae/README.md

 - **M3U** for multiple disk image playlist

-When passing these files as a parameter the core will generate a temporary uae configuration file in RetroArch saves directory and use it to launch the game.
+When passing these files as a parameter the core will generate a temporary uae configuration file in RetroArch saves directory and use it to launch the content.

 ### Floppy drive sound
 For external floppy drive sounds to work, copy the files from https://github.com/libretro/libretro-uae/tree/master/sources/uae_data into a subdirectory called `uae_data` in your RetroArch system directory.